spencertipping/peril/dev/repl-shell-state.md

 restarting the daemon (which is potentially expensive) on demand.
 Or the daemon would just run forever.

+(Incidentally, the whole "`ssh` somewhere, run a long job, get disconnected" problem is exactly the same issue programming languages face when call frames are always managed on a stack: you want to capture a continuation, but your runtime doesn't have a way to store call frames in the heap to make this possible.)

 ## So is that why peril is a shell?
 Yep, that's the big reason.
 There are also some other reasons: